 - 6.10.1 Appointment.
-The president shall designate one or more general hearing officers who shall serve for terms as determined by the president. - 6.10.2 Office Hearings by a General Hearing Officer.
-Office hearings by a general hearing officer shall be informal in nature and subject to such procedures as the president may determine.
+The president shall designate one or more general hearing officers who shall serve for terms as determined by the president. - hearing officer shall be informal in nature and subject to such procedures as the president may determine.
 A hearing shall be held and a recommendation made to the president as soon as is reasonably possible, but no later than one hundred eighty (180) calendar days after the filing of the complaint with the administrative officer.
 Upon agreement of the administrative officer and the person charged, an additional ninety (90) calendar day extension shall be granted by the general hearing officer if the person charged has the right under the Older Workers Benefits Protection Act to a time period for consideration or cancellation of a proposed settlement agreement.
-[The sexual harassment complainant must also agree to such extension.]
 When a hearing is held on a charge made under Subsection 6.2.1 (dd) through (ii) of the Nevada System of Higher Education Code, the time cannot be extended unless the victim consents, or if the victim is not participating in the proceedings, best efforts have been made to obtain the consent of the victim. - Findings and Recommendations.
 Findings of fact and recommendations of the general hearing officer shall be made in writing to the president within a reasonable time after the close of the hearing with copies to the person charged and to the administrative officer.
 The full range of sanctions established by Section 6.3 of the Nevada System of Higher Education Code is available, except as may be limited therein.